stefano-mattiello/ink-sai/README.md

 ## Deploy

-Currently there is not a script or a contract to deploy all the structure of the project, however the setup function on the ```tests/saitest.ts``` can be an example of what should be done.
+Currently there is not a script or a contract to deploy all the structure of the project, however the setup function in ```tests/saitest.ts``` can be an example of what should be done.

 ## Contributing